spotfiresoftware/tibco-streaming-community/components/wikimedia/README.md

 ## Visualizing LiveView Data

-The second step of the demo is to open your web browser to LiveView Web, or start Spotfire LiveView Desktop (if you have it installed) and have it connect to the LiveView server started earlier in this demo.
+The second step of the demo is to open your web browser to LiveView Web, or start TIBCO LiveView&trade; Desktop (if you have it installed) and have it connect to the LiveView server started earlier in this demo.

 Once the feed simulation is started, data will begin to flow through the EventFlow module and the visualizations will begin to populate.

 ## LiveView Details

-LiveView Web and LiveView Desktop can both visualize data available on a LiveView Server hundreds of ways, using the full power of LiveQL to issue continuous queries against LiveView tables in order to display simple grids to complex graphical transformations of the data on a map, chart, or even custom visualizations.
+LiveView Web and LiveView Desktop can both visualize data available on a LiveView server hundreds of ways, using the full power of LiveQL to issue continuous queries against LiveView tables in order to display simple grids to complex graphical transformations of the data on a map, chart, or even custom visualizations.

 The LiveView Web dashboard contains various tabs (pages):